 Julia and Theresa describe precognition as: ‘the scientific name for a group of abilities that have to do with knowing or using information about the future without drawing on information from the five senses, memory or logic.’ (p.18).
 Within these definitions they also focus on dreams that foretell the future.
 In their book the duo present a series of fascinating precognitive dreams from individuals whose experiences often helped them some way in their lives.

-The Premonition Code also presents scientific evidence for seeing the future, and the research is much more convincing than could be first imagined if we were to simply go by the disinformation presented to us as common knowledge in the media and across society in general that is mostly sceptical about such abilities.
+The Premonition Code also presents scientific evidence for seeing the future.
+The research is emphatically more convincing than much of the disinformation presented to us as common knowledge in the media and across society would have us imagine.
 Dr Julia Mossbridge of Oxford University and Theresa Cheung, a renowned dream expert, pull together much of this voluminous research in their book.

 Take for example the work of Dr Stanley Krippner, Dr Montague Ullman and Dr Charles Honorton, who researched the dreams of psychic Malcolm Bessent, who found that his dreams were hinting at knowing the ‘target experiences’ (specific experiences pinpointed by researchers) that were set out for him to predict.
 They also point to Dr Jessica Utts, who was asked by U.S. Congress to look at secret government research into precognition – who concluded that it was a real phenomenon.